Alice James Books

-Alice James Books is an American non-profit poetry press located in Farmington, Maine and affiliated with the University of Maine at Farmington.
+Alice James Books is an American non-profit poetry press located in New Gloucester, Maine.

 History and mission

 "Alice James Books was founded as a co-operative press in Cambridge, MA in 1973 by five women and two men: Patricia Cumming, Marjorie Fletcher, Lee Rudolph, Ron Schreiber, Betsy Sholl, Cornelia Veenendaal, and Jean Pedrick.
 The intent of this company was to provide women with a greater representation in literature and involve the writer in the publishing process.
-While this may seem unbelievable today, in the 1970s women writers had a very difficult time being published.
+In the 1970s women writers had a very difficult time being published.
 Recognizing this dire need, Alice James Books was established."
 Maine Poet Laureate Betsy Sholl shared her memory of being a founding member of the press in an interview: "The experience of starting the press from the ground up, she says, was a heady one, not least because the organization put a special emphasis on publishing poetry written by women.
 'There really were attitudes that made it hard for women to publish,' Sholl says.
 'There weren't a lot of women being published, and male editors tended to be pretty disdainful.' " The press is named for Alice James (sister of novelist Henry James and philosopher William James), whose fine journal and gift for writing were unrecognized within her lifetime.

 The mission of Alice James Books, a cooperative poetry press, is to seek out and publish the best contemporary poetry by both established and beginning poets, with particular emphasis on involving poets in the publishing process.